Disturbance rejection control barrier functions: Preliminaries and problem formulation

-We now formulate the safety-critical control problem subjected to general bounded disturbances. {\wxy \begin{problem} Consider the disturbed system \eqref{eq:dis_sys}, the safe set $\mathscr{C}$ in \eqref{eq:safety_set}, and the sufficiently differentiable function $b(x)$ of IRD $m$ and DRD $r$, where $r\leq m$.
-Given any $x(0) \in \mathscr{C}$, design a control law $u$ that stabilizes \eqref{eq:dis_sys} while solving the following optimal control problem
+We now formulate the {\wxyr robust safe optimal control problem.} \begin{problem} Consider the disturbed system \eqref{eq:dis_sys} and the safe set $\mathscr{C}$ in \eqref{eq:safety_set}.
+Let $b(x)$ be a sufficiently differentiable function of IRD $m$ and DRD $r$ with respect to \eqref{eq:dis_sys}, where $r\leq m$.
+Design a control law $u$ that stabilizes system \eqref{eq:dis_sys} while solving the following optimal control problem